Mordarski-Networks/Mordarski-Networks-assets/CODE_OF_CONDUCT.md

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of inappropriate language such as racial slurs, sexual comments, and threats are not welcome in our company's GitHub repositories.
+You may swear as long as you don't harm anybody.

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the